michaelgreen-0/pow-guard/README.md

 The above default environment variables (BACKEND_URL and REDIS_HOST) make use of docker networks through a docker-compose setup.
 Check out the *docker/docker-compose.yaml* file.
 This is ideal for testing and/or simple setups.

 Depending on your use-case it may be recommended to use separate servers for your backend service and the *Layer 7 DDoS Guard*.
 Your backend URL and Redis setup would then need to be updated accordingly.
 This is scenario dependent and depends on your threat vectors.
+See *support* below.

 ## Deployment
 As above, your setup will vary depending on your scenario.
 The following goes through a simple docker compose setup.